landhgames/triviagame/README.md

 ## Decisions for the future

-- We used 3 modular cels (CurrentPlayerTableViewCell, QuestionTableViewCell and AnswerTableViewCell) because we think that is most probable that this game will have a skin added in the near future, and having this cells around will make that implementation easier.
+- We used 3 modular cells (CurrentPlayerTableViewCell, QuestionTableViewCell and AnswerTableViewCell) because we think that is most probable that this game will have a skin added in the near future, and having this cells around will make that implementation easier.

 ## Unit Test